 Is Airbnb smart pricing right for you?

-- The pricing can give you a competitive edge: Given that prices fluctuate based on market demands, you’ll have the edge over local competitors who don’t adjust prices in real-time.
+- The pricing can give you a competitive edge: Given that prices fluctuate based on market demands, you’ll have the advantage over local competitors who don’t adjust prices in real-time.
 If your price is too high, Airbnb will lower it so that your vacancy rate stays under a certain threshold.

 What are the alternatives to using Airbnb smart pricing?

-Perhaps Airbnb smart pricing doesn’t sound like the right tool for you or your properties, but what are the alternatives?
+Perhaps Airbnb Smart Pricing doesn’t sound like the right tool for you or your properties, but what are the alternatives?

 Dynamic pricing vs Airbnb’s smart pricing

 Airbnb’s Smart Pricing does some of the work dynamic pricing tools do, but it doesn’t go very far.
 So, let’s look at the advantages dynamic pricing has over Airbnb’s Smart Pricing.